 The SLS and ONS LS are similar, but with a few key differences.
 Firstly the SLS is a 5.3% sample of the Scottish population as compared to the ONS LS 1% sample.
 Secondly the ONS LS contains data since the 1971 census, whereas the SLS begins from the 1991 census.
 Thirdly, there are a small number of variables which are not common to both LSs, most notably hospital admissions data and education data which are held in the SLS but not the ONS LS.

-To create the SLS, approximately 274,000 individuals were selected using 20 random birthdates, and this data has now been linked to other datasets including vital events, health information, weather and pollution data, and census data from 1991 and 2011 (data from Census 2011 will be linked to the SLS in Autumn 2014).
+To create the SLS, approximately 274,000 individuals were selected using 20 random birthdates, and this data has now been linked to other datasets including vital events, school data, weather and pollution data, and census data from 2001 and 2011.

 For further technical information about the creation and development of the SLS dataset, including tracing statistics and other background information see the Technical Working Papers in the Outputs section of this site.